*South Pas Back Then

 One classmate decided to remove his trunks and before too long, all our classmates were naked, swimming and jumping off the diving board.

-I didn't participate but missed an opportunity to see a different side to girls I had sat next to since first grade.
+I didn't participate but missed an opportunity to see a different side of girls I had sat next to since first grade.

 #6